Binance pairs perfectly with Koinly to make crypto tax easy! 🤝Sync Binance with Koinly to calculate your crypto taxes fast. ⚡ Connect in minutes! 🖱️

 No, Binance doesn't provide a specific Binance tax report - but it is partnered with a variety of excellent crypto tax apps (like Koinly) that can take your Binance transaction report and use it to generate a tax report for Binance.

-There's two ways to generate a Binance tax form - manually or using a crypto tax app.
+There are two ways to generate a Binance tax form - manually or using a crypto tax app.
 The easiest way is to use the Binance tax reporting API and a crypto tax software like Koinly.
-Or, alternatively you can export Binance transaction history in a CSV and manually calculate your tax obligations.
+Or, alternatively, you can export Binance transaction history in a CSV and manually calculate your tax obligations.

 Binance.com stopped operating in the US due to regulatory issues with the IRS, subsequently launching Binance.us as a solution.
 Binance US complies with the IRS to share customer information based on the KYC identification and issues 1099 forms.